Infinity Ward's Highly-Anticipated Thriller Deploys to Retail

 Call of Duty 4: Modern Warfare press kit assets are available for download at http://pressroom.activision.com.
 Players anxious to answer the call can visit www.charlieoscardelta.com for more information and updates.

 Headquartered in Santa Monica, California, Activision, Inc. is a leading worldwide developer, publisher and distributor of interactive entertainment and leisure products.
 Founded in 1979, Activision posted net revenues of $1.5 billion for the fiscal year ended March 31, 2007.

-Activision maintains operations in the U.S., Canada, the United Kingdom, France, Germany, Ireland, Italy, Scandinavia, Spain, the Netherlands, Australia, Japan and South Korea.
-More information about Activision and its products can be found on the company's World Wide Web site, which is located at www.activision.com.
+Activision maintains operations in the U.S., Canada, the United Kingdom, France, Germany, Ireland, Italy, Sweden, Spain, the Netherlands, Australia, Japan and South Korea.
+More information about Activision and its products can be found on the company's World Wide Web site, which is located atwww.activision.com.

 © 2007 Activision Publishing, Inc. Activision and Call of Duty are registered trademarks and Modern Warfare is a trademark of Activision Publishing, Inc. All rights reserved.
-"PlayStation", "PLAYSTATION" and "PS" Family logo are registered trademarks of Sony Computer Entertainment Inc. Xbox, Xbox 360, Xbox LIVE, and Windows are either registered trademarks or trademarks of Microsoft Corporation.
-Nintendo, Nintendo DS, Wii and Game Boy Advance are trademarks of Nintendo.
+"PlayStation", "PLAYSTATION" and "PS" Family logo are registered trademarks of Sony Computer Entertainment Inc. Xbox 360, Xbox LIVE, and Windows are either registered trademarks or trademarks of Microsoft Corporation.
+Nintendo and Nintendo DS are trademarks of Nintendo.
 The ratings icon is a registered trademark of the Entertainment Software Association.
 All other trademarks and trade names are the properties of their respective owners.